Leaner14/Node_Projects/README.md

 Each project is designed to be simple yet practical, making it useful for beginners and those looking to strengthen their JavaScript and Node.js knowledge.😊🙌
 <h4>QR Code Generator</h4>
 This is a simple QR Code Generator built using Node.js and JavaScript.<br> Users can enter any URL, and the application will generate a QR code that can be scanned to access the link instantly.
+<h6>Features</h6>
+Accepts any URL input
+Generates a QR code instantly
+Allows users to download the QR code
+Built with Node.js, JavaScript, and a QR code library